Many of us are living month to month, paycheck to paycheck.

 4. Create a realistic budget that includes a debt repayment plan.

-Track your expenses for necessities for a few months on a personal budget worksheet.
+Track your expenses for necessities for a few months on a budget worksheet like in my budget binder, Budgeting Made Easy.
 Make sure you spend less than you make.
 If your budget still exceeds your income, either find creative ways to save money or earn more money.
 Be sure to include debt repayment in your budget.

 5. Pay more than the minimum amount due.